royby-cyberark/k8s-course/README.md

 * View peristent volumes: `kubectl get pv`
 * View peristent volume claims: `kubectl get pvc`

-# Cluster Monitoring
-* Allocate more resources, working with Docker desktop on Darwin: in the docker desktop ui, set resources (cpus, RAM), then run minikube with: `minikube start --cpus <# of cpus> --memory <Size in MB>`
-* Show pods resources consumption and other info: `kubectl describe nodes`
-*

 # EKS - K8s on AWS
 ## Creating the EKS cluster